max31ru12/AuthService/README.md

 # AuthService
 Experiment with authentication

-## How to run project
+## How to run the app

 Clone repository
 ```shell